 Tim’s asthma is not well controlled, and he uses his inhaler multiple times a day.
 Tim’s therapy should most likely be modified to prevent further medical complications.

 A pharmacist conducted a concurrent DUR at the health plan and noticed that Tim was only prescribed an as-needed inhaler.
 With the pharmacist’s recommendation to the prescriber, derived from evidence-based guidelines, Tim was prescribed a maintenance asthma medication.

+The DUR lead to recommendations to optimize Tim's care for better asthma control.
 Although another medication was added, the patient and the health plan have an overall cost savings.
 The added prescription vastly decreases Tim’s likelihood of a costly emergency room visit for a severe asthma attack and enhances Tim’s quality of life.

-Managed Care Pharmacists determine if a medication is preferred based on effectiveness, safety, and cost.
-Step Therapy requires the use of a preferred medication prior to beginning another medication for the same condition or in the same therapeutic class.
+Managed care pharmacists determine if a medication is preferred based on effectiveness, safety, and cost.
+Step therapy requires the use of a preferred medication prior to beginning another medication for the same condition or in the same therapeutic class.
 This may require use of a medication different from what was originally prescribed.
 After talking to the prescriber, the patient always has the option to pay for the original medication prescribed without using the prescription benefit.
 Also, the prescriber can provide additional information about the patient’s medical history which may result in the original prescription being approved.